Gtong305/Getting-and-Cleaning-Coursera-Assignment/codebook.md

 The variables are categorized into two signals; the time domain signals (prefix ‘t’) which was captured at a constant rate of 50 Hz and the Fast Fourier Transform (prefix ‘f’).
 These signals were used to estimate variables of the feature vector for each pattern of the 3-axial signals in the X, Y, and Z direction (denoted as ‘-X’, ‘ -Y’, or ‘-Z’).
 Below, I define the acynoms

 "activity_description" – indicates the activity name for the measurement.
+"subject_id" - unique identifier of the volunteer performing the activites

 Below, I define the acronyms:
 * std – Standard deviation